 Under this new arrangement, Sally's employment should now be considered as part-time as the work arrangements no longer meet the criteria of casual employment.

-Workers not covered under SA legislation
+Workers not covered under Long Service Leave Act 1987 (SA)

 Workers not covered under this act include: